 What to Do if You See Animals in Danger?

 The animal welfare officials decide whether to take further actions.
 Please report all occasions even though you would not be sure if the law being broken or not.
 Do not hesitate to ask for help – it is for the animal’s best.

-Mistreatments should be reported to animal welfare authorities (municipal veterinarians, supervising veterinarians, state veterinarians and the police) or SEY’s animal welfare counsellor.
+Mistreatments should be reported to animal welfare authorities (municipal veterinarians, supervising veterinarians, state veterinarians – contact your own municipality’s telephone exhange for phone number – and the police 112) or any of the SEY’s animal welfare counsellors.

 SEY’s animal welfare counsellors are animal welfare educated citizens working on a voluntary basis.
 They observe ethical precepts and professional secrecy.
 In mild cases, the SEY’s animal welfare counsellors instruct the owners to treat their animals better, whereas in aggravated ones, they contact the animal welfare authorities.

 If you hear about or see an animal in an urgent need of help, please contact the police or the official veterinary of your municipality acting as an animal welfare authority (contact your own municipality’s telephone exhange for contact information).
 In acute cases you can always call 112.

 Immediate help may be needed, for instance, if animal is: